1) The key

 First of all, he would not have responded in fear, or for revenge,

 or for ulterior motives.
-That would be playing into the terrorists
+That would be playing into the terrorists'

-resulting Afghanistan would then become a valuable ally of freedom
+then have become a valuable ally of freedom and sanity in the

-and sanity in the world.
-He would have studied the indigenous
+world.
+He would have studied their culture and religion

-He would have won the hearts and minds of the people through his
+would have won the hearts and minds of the people through his

-submission.
-That creates nothing but distrust, resentment and
+submission, which would create nothing but distrust, resentment and

 trouble on ahead.
 He would have hunted down Bin Laden without